EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/07-Software Proposal.md

 **Figure 2:** Second half of the Activity Diagram

-For closer inspection of the three sections of the main Activity Diagram please visit the ["Software Proposal Appendix"](https://egr304-2025-f-102.github.io/Appendix/App-Software-prop/) page in the appendix.
+For closer inspection of the three sections of the main Activity Diagram please visit the ["Software Design Appendix"](https://egr304-2025-f-102.github.io/Appendix/App-Software-prop/) page in the appendix.

+## **Alterations since the Original Proposal**

+1.
+2.
+3.
+4.
+5.

+## **Creating Version 2.0**

 This is also available as a ["pdf file"](image/Software_Proposal.pdf) or through a ["drawio file"](image/Software_Proposal.drawio)
 <!--